-where the first six expressions correspond to the facet inequalities of the noncontextual polytope in this scenario (see Table \ref{SchidtSpekkens}), while the seventh expression from equation $(26)$ in \cite{schmid2019characterization} is the third facet inequality with a typing error.
-And we are done, we can display the results by,
+where the first six expressions correspond to the facet inequalities of the noncontextual polytope in this scenario (see Table \ref{SchidtSpekkens}), while the seventh expression from equation $(26)$ in \cite{schmid2019characterization} is the third facet inequality with a typing error. {W}e can display the results by